Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn fetch(address_domain: u32, base: StorageBaseAddress) -> SyscallResult<List<T>>
 ```

 ### append_span

 Appends an existing Span to a List.
-Returns an error if the span cannot be appended to the a list due to storage errors  # Arguments`self` - The List to add the span to. * `span` - A Span to append to the List.  # ReturnsA List constructed from the span or an error in `SyscallResult`.
+Returns an error if the span cannot be appended to the a list due to storage errors.

+## Arguments

+- `self` - The List to add the span to.
+- `span` - A Span to append to the List.

+## Returns

+A List constructed from the span or an error in `SyscallResult`.

 Fully qualified path: `alexandria_storage::list::ListTrait::append_span`